 - What do you want from the Government?

-The purpose of this rebellion is to use nonviolent civil disobedience to peacefully blockade UK parliament until they promise that the first thing they’ll do when returning from recess is debate our 3 demands – for Truth, Action and Citizens Assemblies.
-Welsh Rebels will join us in Rebellion by causing disruption in Cardiff, with rebels in the North and Scotland formulating plans as we speak.
+The purpose of this rebellion is to use nonviolent civil disobedience to peacefully stop MPs from entering UK parliament until they promise until they back the Climate and Ecological Emergency Bill and prepare for crisis with a National Citizens’ Assembly.
+Rebels will also join us in disruption of Cardiff and Manchester.
+These rebellions are open to all!
 We’ll be there for as long as it takes so take at least two weeks off work if you can.
 If it doesn’t work, we will build for another Rebellion in early 2021.

 Find out more about Extinction Rebellion’s 3 Demands in the UK.